Cleaning Options for Your Gas, Electric or Dual Fuel Range

 Avoid the time and door locking required for conventional self-clean ovens.
 Steam Clean allows for quick cleaning of minor food spills at temperatures lower than the standard self-clean feature.
 Simply pour 1 cup of water into the bottom of a cool oven.
 Close the door and select Steam Clean.
 The cycle lasts about 30 minutes, and loosens and softens the grime in the oven.
 Once the cycle is complete, wipe out the moisture and food soils with a soft cloth.
 Because Steam Clean uses a lower temperature, the oven door does not automatically lock, like it does in Self-Clean mode.
 Steam Clean does not involve chemicals, so pans and racks can remain in the oven during cleaning.

 In the event there is a difficult to remove spill or the spill is baked on multiple times, a cleaner made for use in ovens may be used.
 Be sure to follow the instructions on the product label.
-GE recommends Bar Keepers Friend or a solution of vinegar and baking soda.
+GE Appliances recommends Bar Keepers Friend or a solution of vinegar and baking soda.
 Care should be taken to remove these cleaners prior to range use.

 You may also clean your range by using the ammonia method described below for manual clean ranges.